webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **On-Premises vs. Off-Premises**:
 - **On-Premises**: Resources, systems, and infrastructure located within an organization's physical facilities.
 - **Off-Premises**: Resources, systems, or services hosted outside an organization's physical facilities, often in the cloud.
 - **Fog Computing**: A decentralized computing architecture that extends cloud computing capabilities to the edge of the network.
+Analyze and filter data.
+Important data is sent to data center for processing.
-- **Edge Computing**: Processing data closer to the source or destination, reducing latency and enabling real-time analysis.
+- **Edge Computing**: ultra low latency processing data closer to the source, reducing latency and enabling real-time analysis.
 - **Thin Client**: A lightweight computer or device that relies on a central server for processing and storage.
 - **Containers**: Lightweight, standalone executable packages that include everything needed to run software, including code, runtime, libraries, and dependencies.
 - **Microservices/API**: